-This vegetable curry only takes 15 minutes to prepare and is packed full of anti-inflammatory spices!
-It’s also night-shade free and the first thing I’ll be making when we start our 30-day cleanse!
+This easy vegetable curry (toddler approved) only takes 15 minutes to prepare and is packed full of anti-inflammatory spices!
+It's also night-shade free and the first thing I'll be making when we start our 30-day cleanse!

 When my son first started eating solid food, he would eat everything we put him in front of him.
 In the past 6 months or so, as he went from being a sweet baby to a toddler with a mind of his own, he decided that whatever HE didn't want went straight onto the floor.
 Similar to my husband, he'll eat any and all fruit.
 He has a few other staples that he eats day in and day out, but he rarely will try new things for me.
 I can't believe he doesn't get bored!